 This is another investment app that gives users access to GIAs, ISAs and SIPPs.
 There are seven ready-to-go portfolios available made up of ETFs.
 They are based on risk so you can choose the right option for your peace of mind.
 The Moneyfarm team actively manages investments to ensure you get value for money.
 There is even a dedicated consultant if you need somebody to discuss your investments with.

 Minimum investment is £500 and you’ll pay 0.75% in fees for the first £10,000.
 This reduces to as little as 0.35% the more you invest.
 It’s also important to note that there is an investment fund fee of 0.20% and a market spread of 0.10%.

 Another app that offers plenty of investment opportunities.
 Wealthify is actually backed by one of the UK’s largest financial services institutions – Aviva.
 Choose a stocks and shares ISA, Junior ISA, GIA or a pension.
-Your money is invested according to the level of risk you’re happy with, with 5 different options available.
+Your money is invested according to your risk tolerance with 5 different options available.

 You can invest from as little as £1 (£50 for a pension).
 You will be charged an annual management fee of 0.60%, plus a fund charge which averages 0.16%.

 Nutmeg is one of the biggest investment providers on this list and not only gives you access to a stocks and shares ISA, Junior ISA, GIA and pension but a Lifetime ISA too.
 Just deposit into your Nutmeg account and they will do the rest.

 There are 4 investment funds to choose from – socially responsible, fixed allocation, smart alpha and fully managed.
 All come with their own benefits and separate charges.